 The ideal concentration of Chlorine in your pool is 1.0 ppm (parts per million).
 The best products are slow release types that are stabilized or protected from sunlight degradation.

 Tablets and sticks are two extremely popular shapes when it comes to everyday use chlorine.
-There is no difference between the two other than the shape; however the shape can impact its use.
-The whether you get the chlorine tablets or sticks really depends on what dispenser you have in your above ground pool.
-It is also worth noting that there are small 1 inch mini tablets that are perfect for fast dissolving needs.
-The mini tablets are most commonly used in large pools and chlorinated spas.
+There is no difference between the two other than the shape; however, the shape can impact its use.
+The weather you get the chlorine tablets or sticks really depends on what dispenser you have in your above ground pool.
+It is also worth noting that there are small 1-inch mini tablets that are perfect for fast dissolving needs.
+The mini-tablets are most commonly used in large pools and chlorinated spas.

-Liquid chlorine is often used in large commercial pools and is delivered into large 50 gallon vats.
-This chlorines composition shows its basically highly concentrated bleach.
+Liquid chlorine is often used in large commercial pools and is delivered into large 50-gallon vats.
+This chlorine composition shows its basically highly concentrated bleach.
 This is something that is only recommended for use if you know what you are doing as it requires a metered constant drip.

 Granular chlorine or “shock” is typically used for super chlorination or “shocking” your pool.
 This form of chlorine is expensive and burns off quickly.
 The purpose of this product is to dissolve and kill rapidly, then disappear.
 It allows you to clean up a mess and swim safely shortly after.
 Using this as your daily chlorination product is not the best of ideas as it will drain your funds quickly.